 At the time of writing the story is still developing, so there will no doubt be more fun details to come — such as exactly how many portfolio’s Scott Morrison had also sworn himself into.
 Perhaps the most amazing thing so far is just how idiotic the whole thing appears.
 If they were worried a minister would get sick and be out of action during a global pandemic, why no say so?
 If those responsible weren’t doing anything wrong, why keep it a secret?
 If they were going to keep it a secret, did they not understand that at some point those detailed would be revealed?
 Did they think they were being clever by not talking about it in public?
 Do they feel clever now?

 What it also does do is add a sepia hue to the Morrison era — and even the decade of Coalition government before it.
 You can rattle off any number of scandals from the last ten years that would make Richard Milhous Nixon blush — robodebt, the collapse of the aged care system, the failure to order vaccines, the decision to double down on fossil fuel production, the holiday in Hawaii, sports rorts, COVIDSafe (big rip) — and now, when looking back, how we interpret intent in those moments has changed.
 Suddenly, it feels more malevolent.

 Of course, none of this is over yet.
 There will be more scandals yet to come, so just sit back, strap in and keep refreshing that Twitter feed for what promises to be one hell of a shitshow.

-For the Fortnight: September 1 to September 14
+For the Fortnight: August 3 to August 16